Barrows Dunham: Early life and education

 Dunham was born on October 10, 1905, in Mount Holly Township, New Jersey into a Philadelphia family with progressive leanings.
-His maternal grandfather had commanded a regiment of freed slaves in the Civil War, and his father James Henry Dunham was a Presbyterian minister who resigned his ministry in 1912, when Barrows was seven years old, because his study of philosophy and science, begun in the 1880s and 90s at the then College of New Jersey and at the University of Berlin, led him ultimately to disbelieve in supernatural religion.
-He took a Ph.D. in philosophy from the University of Pennsylvania in 1913 and went on to become a professor and dean at Temple University, where his son would eventually come to teach as well.
+His maternal grandfather had commanded a regiment of freed slaves in the Civil War.
+His father James Henry Dunham was a Presbyterian minister who resigned from the ministry in 1912.
+His prior study of modern philosophy and science at the College of New Jersey and at the University of Berlin led him ultimately to reject religious supernaturalism.
+In 1913 he took a Ph.D. in philosophy from the University of Pennsylvania and became a professor and dean at Temple University, where his son would teach as well.

-Barrows was educated in a Philadelphia private Quaker grade school and high school, the William Penn Charter School and, for a final pre-university year, at Lawrenceville School, through all of which he absorbed a full classical education, including Greek.
-At Princeton he was introduced to the formal study of philosophy, and though he began teaching English at Franklin and Marshall College upon receiving his A.B. from Princeton in 1926, Dunham returned to Princeton in 1928 to pursue a master's degree and, ultimately, a Ph.D. in philosophy.
-His dissertation was titled Kant's Theory of the Universal Validity of the Esthetic Judgment, later published as A Study in Kant's Aesthetics.
+Barrows was educated in a Philadelphia private Quaker grade school and high school, the William Penn Charter School.
+For his final pre-university year, he attended Lawrenceville School.
+He absorbed a full classical education, including Greek.
+At Princeton he was introduced to the formal study of philosophy.
+After earning his A.B. at Princeton in 1926, he taught English Composition and Literature at Franklin & Marshall College for the next two years.
+He then returned to Princeton to pursue a master's degree followed by a Ph.D. in philosophy.
+His dissertation was titled Kant's Theory of the Universal Validity of the Esthetic Judgment, subsequently published in book form as A Study in Kant's Aesthetics.
+From 1930-1937, he resumed his teaching position at Franklin & Marshall College.